 When you feel as though you can’t take your emotions and mental state anymore, it can sometimes become necessary to talk to someone right away to get help.
-When this happens, there are several24 hour free counseling hotlines that can assist you.
-But what happens when you call a crisis hotline?
+When this happens, there are several 24 hour free counseling hotlines that can assist you.
+But, what happens when you call a crisis hotline?
 What are they able to do to help you?
 And what can’t they do for you?
 These critical questions often keep people from using these services.

 These hotlines are not just for people that are experiencing feelings of hopelessness.
 In fact, many of the people that call these crisis hotlines are just looking for answers and help in coping with whatever they are dealing with.
 Many people call hotline numbers to talk when they feel like no one else will understand or when they’re going through something specific that they don’t feel they can trust anyone in their daily life with.
 Good thing there is a crisis text counseling program staffed by live-trained crisis counselors who are generally accessible 24 hours a day.

-Who You Will Talk To
+Telephone Hotline: Who Will I Talk To?

 The people you will talk to at a 24-hour free counseling hotline are nonjudgmental and are trained to be excellent active listeners.
 If you need someone to talk to about your problems and struggles, they can do this for you.
 If you need resources to get help for your mental health, they can help with this also.
-More information about what these professionals can and can't do for you is listed below.

 A Typical Call to a Crisis Hotline